Confrontation (1992 - to date)

 It’s hard to swim against the flow

-Even to look at the source
+Even to look back to the source

 And we stand homeless in our crowdy dwellings.